Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ohio State and its opponents have scored at least 71 points -- this matchup's over/under -- just once this year.
+- Ohio State has combined with its opponents to put up more than 71 points only once this year.

-- Maryland's games have yet to go over 71 points this season.
+- Maryland has not yet combined with its opponents to score more than 71 points in a game this season.

-- Saturday's total is 6.6 points lower than the two team's combined 77.6 points per game average.
+- The combined points per game average of the two teams, 77.6, is 6.6 points greater than Saturday's over/under.

-- The 42.8 combined points per game that these two squads have allowed this season are 28.2 fewer than the 71 over/under in this contest.
+- These two squads combine to surrender 42.8 points per game, 28.2 fewer than this contest's over/under.

-- The Buckeyes and their opponents score an average of 63.0 points per game, 8.0 fewer than Saturday's total.
+- The Buckeyes and their opponents score an average of 63 points per game, eight fewer than Saturday's total.

 - The 58.3 PPG average total in Terrapins games this season is 12.7 points fewer than this game's over/under.